John A. Trese: Reputation

-Trese left a pastoral legacy of compassion, wisdom and wit.
-To those who knew him, he was a caring friend, a thoughtful counselor and a source of peace uplifting those in need.
-In Trese's warm acceptance of all people as children of God, he reflected the very spirit of Christ.
-A guiding principle of his ministry was respect for the sacredness of each person's mission and empowering the individual to carry it out in the parish community.

 "He was considered a hero to many priests," said Fr.
 Paul F. Chateau, pastor of Our Lady of Fatima Parish in Oak Park.
 "A creative, engaging and humble person, he was not locked into the past.
 His openness and personal growth encouraged openness in others," he added.
 "Like the ad for E.F.
 Hutton, when Fr.
 Jack spoke, others listened."

 Rev. Robert Giuliano, retired pastor of Glenwood United Church of Windsor, part of the United Church of Canada, said, "I considered Jack my best friend across the border.
 Few people knew he was well-known and cherished in Canada.
-We had a common bond in the Lord and in the ministry that is rare," he added.
+We had a common bond in the Lord and in the ministry that is rare."